-The Board Certified Behavior Analyst (BCBA) observes classrooms and conducts assessments to identify why students engage in certain challenging behaviors.
-The BCBA works with the educational and clinical teams to identify alternative skills that can be taught as a replacement.
-Group contingencies to increase classroom participation are also developed with teachers to further assist with behavioral management.
+The Board-Certified Behavior Analyst (BCBA) observes classrooms and conducts assessments to identify why students engage in certain challenging behaviors.
+The BCBA works with the educational and clinical teams to identify alternative skills that can be taught as replacement behaviors.
+Group contingencies to increase classroom participation are also developed with teachers to further assist with behavioral support.

 See The ABCs of ABA

-The Occupational Therapist (OT) specializes in social and emotional learning, sensory processing, task analysis, assistive technology, and activity and environmental modifications.
-Utilizing this specialized skill set and knowledge base, the OT promotes effective, evidence-based outcomes for students through individualized direct treatment to qualifying students per their IEP, as well as through consultative services for whole classrooms.
-The OT provides screenings and comprehensive assessments to qualifying students.
+The Occupational Therapist (OT) helps students develop, recover, improve, as well as maintain the skills needed for daily living and working.
+At COMPASS, the OT specializes in social and emotional learning, sensory processing, task analysis, assistive technology, and activity and environmental modifications.
+The OT engages with students through individualized direct treatment per their IEPs, as well as through consultative services for whole classrooms.
+The OT also provides screenings and comprehensive assessments as necessary.

 The Speech & Language Pathologist (SLP) serves students whose disabilities include receptive and expressive language, speech sound disorders (articulation and phonological processing), cognitive-communication, fluency, voice/resonance, and pragmatic language.
 The SLP promotes students’ abilities to appropriately express wants and needs and to self-advocate.
 The SLP identifies the level of support and accommodations needed for students to effectively access curriculum, participate in testing, and engage in social settings.